Invoice2go Terms of Service

 - Beta Releases.
 As part of Invoice2go’s effort to expand the functionality of the Product, certain features of the Product may be made available to customers on a “beta” basis (“Beta Releases”).
 If Customer chooses to use a Beta Release, Customer acknowledges that the Beta Release may not be complete or fully functional and may contain bugs, errors, omissions and other problems.
 Invoice2go does not guarantee that future versions of a Beta Release will be made available under these Terms or otherwise.

-- Invoice2go Money, Stripe, Adyen, PayPal.
-If you register for or use Invoice2go Money, or connect your instance of the Product to Stripe, Adyen and/or PayPal (whether or not you receive payments from End Customers through the Product), the additional terms in Section 13 apply.
+- Invoice2go Money.
+If you register for or use Invoice2go Money, or connect your instance of the Product to a Third Parter Service (whether or not you receive payments from End Customers through the Product), the additional terms in Section 13 apply.

 9. Support and Updates.

 Invoice2go uses reasonable efforts to provide email, live chat and online self-help.
 All support is governed by Invoice2go then-current support policies.
 Invoice2go reserves the right, from time to time to update the Product (“Updates”) and/or make new applications, tools, features, or functionalities available through the Product, the use of which may be contingent upon your agreement to the additional terms and and/or service fees.
 All Updates are governed by these Terms unless we specify otherwise.
 In certain cases, we may require you to download Updates to continue to use the Product.
 Updates and other Product changes are made in our sole discretion; we have no liability to you for any such changes and do not guarantee that any changes will meet your needs.
 Invoice2go reserves the right to discontinue the Service, or certain applications, tools, features or functionalities of the Service, for any reason at any time, in Invoice2go’s sole discretion, without Invoice2go incurring any liability to you.

 10. Transfer System Rules.